 There are different types of hot wallets:

-• Mobile wallets: an app installed on a smartphone that stores cryptocurrency keys and allows users to manage their assets on the go.
+- Mobile wallets: an app installed on a smartphone that stores cryptocurrency keys and allows you to manage your assets on the go.
 Mobile wallets combine convenience with relatively good security features, such as biometric authentication.
 However, they can be at risk if the phone is lost, stolen, or compromised by malicious apps.

-• Desktop wallets: a software application that stores your cryptocurrency's private keys on your personal computer.
-It offers a balance between convenience and security, allowing users to manage their crypto assets directly from their desktop.
+- Desktop wallets: a software application that stores your cryptocurrency's private keys on your personal computer.
+It offers a balance between convenience and security, allowing you to manage your crypto assets directly from your desktop.
 While more secure than online wallets, they are still vulnerable to threats if the computer is connected to the internet or infected with malware.

 Pros of using hot wallets